sachinraja/rodemirror/README.md

 The `useMemo` is so that the extensions are not recreated each time, which would cause a recreation of the state.
 You'll want to do the same with the `selection` prop.

-### Controlled
+### Uncontrolled

-Create a controlled component for reading values.
+Create an uncontrolled component for reading values.

 ```tsx
 import { useState } from 'react'